-Post-Anesthetic Recovery Room Visits -Same Day Admission are the occasion during which a hospital client receives PARR services after an abstracted surgical intervention in an operating/procedure room which has been pre-booked and registered, and the intention is to admit to an inpatient nursing unit post PARR services.
+Post-Anesthetic Recovery Room Visits -Same Day Admission are the occasion during which a hospital client receives PARR services after an abstracted surgical intervention in an operating/procedure room which has been pre-booked and registered, and the intention is to admit to an inpatient nursing unit post PARR service.
 If an individual receives PARR services on more than one occasion during the same calendar day, each occasion will be recorded as a separate PARR visit.

-Visits - Face-to-Face are defined as the occasions during which service recipient activities are provided face-to-face or by videoconference on an individual or group basis, to a service recipient or significant other.
+Visits - In-Person are defined the occasions during which service recipient activities are provided to service recipients in-person, on an individual or group basis.
+In-person service recipient activities are provided with service provider(s) and service recipient(s) in the same physical location.
 These services are documented according to the organization's policy and are provided for longer than five minutes.
-If a person is seen more than once in a 24-hour period, more than one visit - face-to-face is recorded for that day.
-If a person is seen by two staff members at the same time, only one visit is recorded, both staff members record workload.
-Visits - Face-to-Face must be reported by category of service recipient: inpatient, resident, client hospital, facility/organization/ citizen partnership, service recipient not uniquely identified, client community or client home care.
+If a person is seen more than once in a 24-hour period, more than one visit - in-person is recorded for that day.
+If a person is seen by two staff members at the same time, only one visit is recorded, both staff members record workload. \Visits - In-person must be reported by category of service recipient: inpatient, resident, client hospital, facility/organization/ citizen partnership, service recipient not uniquely identified, client community or client home care.
 Must also include type of service recipient where applicable: mental health, type of home care client and type of ER visits - see definitions below.

-Visits Face-to-Face - Inpatient are the occasions during which service recipient activities are provided to inpatients face-to-face or by videoconference on an individual or group basis.
+Visits In-person - Inpatient are the occasions during which service recipient activities are provided to inpatients in-person on an individual or group basis.
+In-person service recipient activities are provided with service provider(s) and service recipient(s) in the same physical location.
 These services are documented according to the health service organization's policy and are provided for longer than five minutes.

-Visit Face to Face - Inpatient - Mental Health are the occasions during which service recipient activities are provided to Inpatient - Mental Health clients face-to-face or by videoconference on an individual or group basis.
+Visit In-person - Inpatient - Mental Health are the occasions during which service recipient activities are provided to Inpatient - Mental Health clients in-person (same physical location) on an individual or group basis.
 These services are documented according to the health service organization's policy and are provided for longer than five minutes.

-Visits Face-to-Face - Client Hospital are the occasions during which service recipient activities are provided to clients face-to-face or by videoconference on an individual or group basis.
+Visits In-person - Client Hospital are the occasions during which service recipient activities are provided to clients in-person (same physical location) on an individual or group basis.
 These services are documented according to the health service organization's policy and are provided for longer than five minutes.

-Visits - Face-to-Face - Client Hospital- ER Visit are visits to a combined Emergency Room and Specialty Clinic service of a facility, usually unscheduled, at which the individual is triaged/assessed, may have diagnostic tests conducted, and treatment provided
+Visits - In-person - Client Hospital- ER Visit are visits to a combined Emergency Room and Specialty Clinic service of a facility, usually unscheduled, at which the individual is triaged/assessed, may have diagnostic tests conducted, and treatment provided

-Visits - Face-to-Face - Client Hospital- Clinic Visit are visits to a combined emergency room and specialty clinic service of a facility to receive diagnostic, consultative, treatment and teaching services for one of the following reasons:
+Visits - In-person - Client Hospital- Clinic Visit are visits to a combined emergency room and specialty clinic service of a facility to receive diagnostic, consultative, treatment and teaching services for one of the following reasons:

-- \circ $\;$ because of a referral from a primary care practitioner to the attending physician - o as a planned follow up from a previous visit - to be seen by a primary care practitioner such as a family practice clinic
+- o because of a referral from a primary care practitioner to the attending physician - o as a planned follow up from a previous visit - o to be seen by a primary care practitioner such as a family practice clinic